opacapp/multiline-collapsingtoolbar/README.md

 You can find a simple demo application in the `demo` module.

 ## Implementation details
-Most of the code is copied from the original Support Library classes, the only changes (apart from the package name, imports and automatic code reformatting) are in the `CollapsingTextHelper` class.
+Most of the code is copied from the original Support Library classes, the only changes (apart from the package name, imports and automatic code reformatting) are in the `CollapsingTextHelper` and `CollapsingToolbarLayout` classes.
 The changes there are marked with comments.

 The current version 1.2.0 of the library is based on the code from the Design Support Library version 24.0.0.